austinplambeck/Mixed-Messages-Project/README.md

 ## Based on Codecademy's "Mixed Messages" JavaScript Project

 ### Overview:
-- A responsive app that helps decide what film to watch
+- A responsive web app that helps decide what film you should watch
 - One setting randomly generates films from three different genres and creates a sentence with a randomized adjective included.
 - The other setting randomly generates one film, regardless of genre.
 - User has the ability to switch between these two generator settings.